cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

 If the request was successful, the client will not receive a response payload.

 {{site.data.alerts.callout_info}}
-The previously deprecated `spend_limit` field has been removed.
-Use the `usage_limits` field instead to set resource limits for the cluster.
+The `spend_limit` field, which was deprecated in Serverless, is not supported on Basic or Standard.
+Instead, use `usage_limits`.
 {{site.data.alerts.end}}

 ## Change provisioned vCPUs for a Standard cluster

-To update the provisioned vCPUs for a cluster, send a `PATCH` request to the `/v1/clusters/{cluster_id}` endpoint.
+To update the provisioned vCPUs for a cluster, send a `PATCH` request to the `/v1/clusters/{cluster_id}` endpoint  with an updated `serverless.usage_limits` field.

 {{site.data.alerts.callout_success}}
 The service account associated with the secret key must have the Cluster Administrator or Cluster Developer [role]({% link cockroachcloud/authorization.md %}#organization-user-roles).